donhusa/find-my-friends/Readme.md

-lots of mutual friends - proably same school few mutual friends - more likely to have met in a group / event
+lots of mutual friends - proably same school few mutual friends - more likely to have met in a group / event use the status feed parser to make groups (or at least seeds)!!!!!!

 TODO: